tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## Encapsulated JSON Web Keys {#EK}

-An encapsulated key can be represented as JSON Web Key as described in { Section 4 of RFC7515 }.
+An encapsulated key is represented as JSON Web Key as described in { Section 4 of RFC7515 }.

 The "kty" parameter MUST be "EK".